ClementG77/Job-search/README.md

 <h2>About the project</h2>

   <p><b>Job search</b> is a mobile appliaction that allow user to search for online jobs.
-This application called an API that gather all the jobs offer available on different website such as Indeed, Free-Work and many more.</p>
+This application called an API that gather all the job offers posted on LinkedIn, Indeed, Glassdoor, ZipRecruiter, Dice and other.</p>

 👉 Live Demo isn't available